stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/distributing-secrets-using-sealed-secret-template.md

     - alpha
   quota: small
   namespaces:
+    withTenantPrefix:
       - dev
       - build
       - prod

   # use this if you want to add label to some specific namespaces
   specificMetadata:
     - namespaces:
         - test-namespace
       labels:
         distribute-image-pull-secret: true

   # use this if you want to add label to all namespaces under your tenant
   commonMetadata:
     labels:
       distribute-image-pull-secret: true